oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### wait

-    wait FLAG* ARG
+Wait for jobs to finish, in a few different ways.
+(A job is a process or a pipeline.)

+    wait  # no arguments

-Wait for processes to exit.
+Wait for all jobs to terminate.
+The exit status is 0, unless a signal occurs.

+    wait -n

-If the ARG is a PID, wait only for that job, and return its status.
+Wait for the next job to terminate, and return its status.

-If there's no ARG, wait for all child processes.
+    wait $pid1 $pid2 ...

+Wait for the jobs specified by PIDs to terminate.
+Return the status of the last one.

+    wait %3 %2 ...

+Wait for the jobs specified by "job specs" to terminate.
+Return the status of the last one.

+---

+Wait can be interrupted by a signal, in which case the exit code indicates the signal number.

 <!--
 The ARG can be a PID (tracked by the kernel), or a job number (tracked by the shell).
 Specify jobs with the syntax `%jobnumber`.

+TODO:
+- wait --check can return non-zero if any process does?

+This can be documented in ysh-wait?
 -->

-Flags:

-    -n  Wait for the next process to exit, rather than a specific process.

-Wait can be interrupted by a signal, in which case the exit code indicates the signal number.

 ### fg